-Goldman Sachs Group Inc. (GS), the fifth- biggest U.S. bank by assets, hired Andrew Williams, a former U.S. Treasury Department spokesman, for its corporate communications unit, said two people familiar with the matter.
+Goldman Sachs Group Inc. (GS:US), the fifth- biggest U.S. bank by assets, hired Andrew Williams, a former U.S. Treasury Department spokesman, for its corporate communications unit, said two people familiar with the matter.

 Williams joins about four months after Goldman Sachs hired Richard L. “Jake” Siewert, another former aide to U.S. Treasury Secretary Timothy F. Geithner, to take charge of corporate communications.
 Before Williams joined Fairfield, Connecticut-based GE, he worked for Geithner at Treasury and the Federal Reserve Bank of New York, where Geithner was president.

 Two former Goldman Sachs chief executive officers have served as Treasury secretary and Geithner’s chief of staff, Mark Patterson, is a former Goldman Sachs lobbyist.
 The ties between the firm and the government have led some to question whether Goldman Sachs has too much influence on policy.

 To contact the reporters on this story: Christine Harper in New York at email@example.com Rachel Layne in Boston at firstname.lastname@example.org

 To contact the editors responsible for this story: David Scheer at email@example.com.
 Scott Schnipper at firstname.lastname@example.org